-G0 G54 G18 G40 G80 Safe start line
+G0 G90 G54 G18 G40 G80 Safe start line

 G0 X1.0 Z1.0 Rapid position to point

 G28 Z0.0 Send Z axis home via point Z0

 M30 Program end and rewind

-Reading through the program there is a safe start up block then, the next line commands the machine to move to the point X1, Z1. in the coordinate system set by the G54 fixture offset.
+Reading through the program there is a safe start up block that sets the machine to absolute position mode.
+The next line causes the machine to move to the point X1, Z1. in the coordinate system set by the G54 fixture offset.
 Now for the G28 block.
 This line of code, G28 Z0, gives instructions to send the Z axis to the home position via the point Z0.
 The motion will be as follows: First the Z axis will plunge to the point Z0 then return to home.
 If not intended this motion could result in a broken tool or scrapped part.
-To avoid this unintended motion use incremental moves of 0 as follows:
+To avoid this unintended motion the common programming format is as follows: